Deaf single mother has her car stolen while making pizza delivery in Kingwood

 That's when investigators say George O'Brien, of Houston, got behind the wheel and took off.

-By the time Rosini got back outside, she realized the car was missing and called the police.
+By the time Risini got back outside, she realized the car was missing and called the police.

 Deputies say the suspect was traveling toward FM 1314 on Sorters Rd., where the car was pulled over in a driveway.